Luděk Mikloško: Retirement and subsequent career

 After his retirement, Mikloško returned to West Ham to take up a goalkeeping coaching role, but left the club in March 2010.
-He later returned to the Czech Republic and works for a sporting investment agency.
+He later returned to the Czech Republic and worked for a sporting investment agency.
 As of 2024, he was also employed as sporting director at his former club Baník Ostrava.

-Personal life
+Personal life and death

-In December 2024, Mikloško announced his decision to withdraw from cancer treatment.
-In 2021 he had an operation to remove a lump on his hip but a further tumour grew in his stomach.
-Having had radiotherapy which helped, further tumours meant chemotherapy would be required which he declined.
+In 2021, Mikloško had an operation to remove a lump on his hip but a further tumour grew in his stomach.
+Having had radiotherapy which helped, further tumours meant chemotherapy would be required.
+In December 2024, he announced his decision to decline chemotherapy and withdraw from cancer treatment, saying that he wished to remain working in football.

+Mikloško died on 14 September 2026, at the age of 64.
+West Ham, which Mikloško remained very fond of throughout his life, published his son's statement paying tribute to him upon his death.